OCR TOOLS

 Dim Ocr = New IronTesseract()

-' Add multiple languages
+' Add languages to the OCR engine

 Ocr.Language = OcrLanguage.English

-' Path to the image
+' Define the path to the input image

 Dim inputFile = "path\to\your\image.png"